What is the new valuation process?

 In certain circumstances, valuations must be performed between general valuations.
 These are known as supplementary valuations.

 Supplementary valuations are required, for example, when properties are:

-- portions sold off
+- Portions sold off

-Supplementary valuations bring the value of the affected property into line with the general valuation of other properties within the municipality.
+Supplementary valuations bring the value of affected property into line with the general valuation of other properties within the municipality.
 Values are assessed at the date of the general valuation currently in use.